FTCTeam10298/Website/members/members.md

 Age: 15
 Favorite Food: Not salad ;)

 Luke was on the FLL team Thunder Chickens #32221 for 3 years.
 During his time at FLL, Luke had a chance to design and build the entire core chasis for one of their bots as well as helping with building many mission-fulfilling attachements.
-His team made it to regionals two years in a row, and nearly qualified for worlds.He is thrilled to be building attachments for his FTC team.
-He enjoys nerding on people in fortnite and shredding local trails with his friends on his mountain bike.
+His team made it to regionals two years in a row, and nearly qualified for worlds.
+He is thrilled to be building attachments for his FTC team.
+He enjoys nerding on people in Fortnite and shredding local trails with his friends on his mountain bike.
 He also has two custom built RC cars.

 ### Garrett Smalley

 Team role: Mentor
-Years in FIRST: 15
+Years in FIRST: 17
-Age: 25
+Age: 27

 Garret is a mechanical engineer, and mentors us in mechanical design, fabrication, and CAD.